ajohns1288/AzElTracker/README.md

 See section below for implemented commands

+## Hardware adaptation

+Since different people might want to use the same logic but for different hardware, the hardware specific values are in the rotorParams.h file.
+This way, you can tailor the code to your specific application without having to change mulitple variables all over the place

 ## Commands
 Command enumerations based on GS232 Protocol; works with 'rotctld -m 606 -r /dev/xxx' on RaspPi